History of slavery in Oklahoma: Reconstruction and post-slavery racism

 The end of the Civil War had a different impact on each of the Five Nations on the Indian Territory.
 As part of a series of treaties, in 1866 the federal government required Indian nations to emancipate their slaves.
 Not all of the nations immediately banned the practice, and the eventual demise of slavery came slowly.
 Three of the five nations abolished slavery at the end of the Civil War, the Choctaw and Chickasaw nations did not.
 Nations that governed themselves did not have the immediate need to get rid of slavery, thus causing those two nations to be much slower to remove slavery.
 It was not until the following year that both nations joined a treaty to abolish slavery.
 Changes, specifically in the Choctaw and Chickasaw Nations, came slowly.
 Even after the emancipation, the masters were violent and harsh to those previously enslaved to them.
 Many Native Americans and African Americans struggled to find the correct meaning of equality, freedom, and their relation.
 This led the topic of race to be a constant narrative in the history of Oklahoma.
 The people continually struggled to understand citizenship.
 Throughout the time period of reconstruction there were multiple black towns that were formed in the Indian territory.
 There were more black towns on the territory than anywhere else in the United States.
 These towns were created to give African Americans the chance to avoid white surveillance and experience freedom within their own communities.
 The many issues in reconstruction were prominent and led to segregation.
-Segregation was found specifically in schools in the late 1800’s, each county making segregation decisions.
+Segregation was found specifically in schools in the late 1800s, each county making segregation decisions.

-Tulsa Race Riots
+Tulsa Race Massacre

 In the 1910s, Tulsa was the oil capital of Oklahoma, or the world as some claimed.
-The oil industry caused Greenwood, the African American side of Tulsa, to boom, being coined "Black Wall Street."
+The oil industry caused Greenwood, the African American side of Tulsa, to boom, being coined "Black Wall Street".
 On May 30, 1921, Dick Rowland stepped into an elevator to reach the segregated bathrooms in Drexler Building, and was assisted by Sarah Page, the white female operator.
 Stepping out of the elevator, Page claimed that 19 year old Rowland assaulted her.
 Though the police did not charge Rowland, newspapers ran with the rumors, and Rowland faced death.
 A group gathered outside Tulsa County courthouse jail, with some demanding the man be lynched, and others protecting him.
 Shots were then fired, with 12 dying.
 Various shootings and vandalisms occurred through the end of the day, but tensions escalated through the first week of June as machine guns and air bombing was employed, intent on destroying Greenwood.
 In all, over 1500 homes were burned or looted.
 After receiving a telegram from Tulsa's mayor, the Red Cross set up residence in Oklahoma, treating Greenwood's citizens as prisoners of war.
-The Red Cross left Tulsa on December 31, 1921 after months of aid.
+The Red Cross left Tulsa on December 31, 1921, after months of aid.